Toluajina/alx_javascript/javascript-warm_up/README.md

 You are not allowed to use any if/else statement
 You can use only one console.log
 You must use a loop (while, for, etc.)

+4. Object: Update this script to replace the value 12 with 89:

+You are not allowed to use var